greenwood-suzanne/hot_METS/README.md

 you will be able to see all the text output from each individual step in the pipeline.
 This nohup.out file should be written to your home directory.
 If you would prefer, the code can also be run using RStudio.
 There, you will be able to view all tables by selecting them from the environment section on the right.
 The images will appear under files in your home directory.

+Please allow about 20 minutes for the pipeline to run.
+When nohup.out is opened, the last line should be the first few lines of the taxonomy table.

 # Results:
 The first few lines of the tables that are produced throughout the running of the pipeline can be viewed in the nohup.out file that